schneidmaster/actioncable-modules/README.md

 [![npm version](https://badge.fury.io/js/actioncable-modules.svg)](https://badge.fury.io/js/actioncable-modules)

+# Deprecated

+New versions of this package will no longer be published as of Rails 6.
+I recommend switching to the official package, [@rails/actioncable](https://www.npmjs.com/package/@rails/actioncable).

 # actioncable-modules

 A fork of the [Rails 5 ActionCable](https://github.com/rails/rails/tree/master/actioncable) client code, lightly patched and maintained for proper module support.